Autoimmune heart disease: Diagnosis

+Signs in cardiac imaging typically are focal fibrosis, wall motion changes, oedema, larger cavity dimensions of the left ventricle, small blood vessel abnormalities where potential necrotizing vasculitis or thrombi are occurring.

 Treatment

 Intensive cardiac care and immunosuppressives including corticosteroids are helpful in the acute stage of the disease.
 Colchicine can also be used to help prevent recurrences in Pericarditis.

-Chronic phase has, mainly debility control and supportive care options.
+When the condition becomes chronic, treatment can include debility control and supportive care.